Curial response to Catholic sexual abuse cases

 The Curial response to Catholic sexual abuse cases was a significant part of the Church's response to Catholic sexual abuse cases.
 Its policies have shifted from favoring secrecy in the 20th century to active reform and apologies in the 21st century.
-Under the current leadership of Pope Francis, the issue has been addressed through direct instructions to report cases of sexual abuse and revoking the former policies of secrecy.
+Under the recent leadership of Pope Francis, the issue had been addressed through direct instructions to report cases of sexual abuse and revoking the former policies of secrecy.

 20th century policy

 Crimen sollicitationis (1922–2001)

 In 2003, a 1962 document was discovered in the Vatican's archives, titled "Crimen sollicitationis" (Instruction on the Manner of Proceeding in Cases of Solicitation) written by Cardinal Alfredo Ottaviani, the Secretary of the Holy Office, issued an instruction regarding the disciplinary procedures for dealing with solicitation by priests during the Sacrament of Penance.
 The document dealt with any priest who "tempts a penitent... in the act of sacramental confession... towards impure or obscene matters."
 It directed that investigation of allegations of solicitation in the confessional and the trials of accused priests be conducted in secrecy.
 It repeated, with additions, the contents of an identically named instruction issued in 1922 by the same office.
 Crimen sollicitationis remained in effect until 18 May 2001, when it was replaced by new norms promulgated by the papal motu proprio Sacramentorum sanctitatis tutela of 30 April of the same year.

 Some parties interpreted the document to be a directive from the Vatican to keep all allegations of sexual abuse secret, leading to widespread media coverage of its contents.
 Lawyers for some of those making abuse allegations claimed that the document demonstrated a systematic conspiracy to conceal such crimes.
 The Vatican responded that the document was not only widely misinterpreted, but moreover had been superseded by more recent guidelines in the 1960s and 1970s, and especially the 1983 Code of Canon Law.